NishantA9/NishantA9/README.md

 ###

-<h3 align="left">A passionate Software Developer from India, Completed my Masters in Information Technology at UNC Charlotte.</h3>
+<h3 align="left">A passionate Software Developer from India, Completed my Master's in Information Technology at UNC Charlotte.</h3>

 ###